What is CPAP?

 CPAP is usually ordered after completing a sleep study.
 The appropriate CPAP pressure is determined by the night technologist.
 Contrary to popular belief, most patients who undergo a sleep study with or without CPAP, do fall asleep during the study.

+There are several other treatment options for sleep apnea and CPAP alternatives.
 Oral appliances (OA’s) have been studied for over a decade.
 Some appliances are also know as ‘JAD’s’ or ‘MAD’s’ – Jaw Advancing Devices – or Mandibular Advancing Devices.
 These devices attempt to bring the lower jaw forward, thus opening up the airway in the back of the throat.
 They are worn only during sleep.

 OA’s have been demonstrated to be effective – especially in patients with mild to moderate sleep apnea (5 -30 events per hour).
 However, it is not always effective in all patients.
 Sometimes the appliance needs to be adjusted in order to further increase the airway.
 A sleep study is often indicated to determine the efficacy of the OA.